-This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into the majority of trades and for direct entry into the workforce.
+This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into most trades and for direct entry into the workforce.
 Note that this pathway does not meet post-secondary admission requirements; however, it does meet graduation requirements.